 IPC has announced the December 2019 findings from its North American Printed Circuit Board (PCB) Statistical Program.
 The book-to-bill ratio stands at 1.09.

 Total North American PCB shipments in December 2019 were up 8.7 percent compared to the same month last year.
 Shipment growth ended the year at 7.8 percent.
 Compared to the preceding month, December shipments increased 5.2 percent.

 PCB bookings in December increased 8.8 percent year-over-year.
 Year-to-date bookings growth ended the year at 4.8 percent.
 Bookings in December increased 11.5 percent from the previous month.

 “While trade tensions created a volatile environment, the North American PCB industry closed 2019 on solid footing,” said Shawn DuBravac, IPC’s chief economist.
 “PCB shipments were strong through the final five months of the year.
 Moreover, orders at the end of the year suggest shipment strength should carry into the first quarter of 2020.”

 Detailed Data Available

 Companies that participate in IPC’s North American PCB Statistical Program have access to detailed findings on rigid PCB and flexible circuit sales and orders, including separate rigid and flex book-to-bill ratios, growth trends by product types and company size tiers, demand for prototypes, sales growth to military and medical markets, and other timely data.

 Interpreting the Data

 IPC’s monthly PCB industry statistics are based on data provided by a representative sample of both rigid PCB and flexible circuit manufacturers selling in the USA and Canada.
-IPC publishes the PCB book-to-bill ratio at the end of each month.
-Statistics for the current month are not available until the last week of the following month.
+IPC publishes the PCB book-to-bill ratio by the end of each month.